 At time of relapse the patient will receive best available treatment at the discretion of the treating physician.
-This includes (preferably) surgery, radiofrequency ablation (RFA), chemotherapy, radiation therapy, and other available treatment options.
+This includes (preferably) surgery, radiofrequency ablation (RFA), Microwave ablation (MWA), chemotherapy, radiation therapy, and other available treatment options.

 3.5 Follow up protocol